boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 -------------------------------------------------------------------------------

-## Hash Maps / Sets
+## Maps - Hash Maps / Sets

 Hash maps and sets are extremely useful and common mapping / dictionary primitives, also sometimes known as "dictionary".

 Hash maps use both a `hash` and a `key` to identify a `value`.
 The `hash` value is calculated by feeding the key's data to a hash function (such as Risky Hash or SipHash).

 A hash map without a `key` is known as a Set or a Bag.
-It uses only a `hash` (often calculated using the `value`) to identify a `value`, sometimes requiring a `value` equality test as well.
+It uses only a `hash` (often calculated using `value`) to identify the `value` in the Set, sometimes requiring a `value` equality test as well.
 This approach often promises a collection of unique values (no duplicate values).

-Some map implementations support a FIFO limited storage, which could be used for limited-space caching.
+Some map implementations support a FIFO limited storage, which could be used for naive limited-space caching (though caching solutions may require a more complex data-storage).

 ### Map Performance

-Memory overhead (on 64bit machines) is 24 bytes for the map container + 16 bytes of metadata per object container.
+Memory overhead depends on the settings used to create the Map.
+By default, the overhead will be 24 bytes for the Map container (on 64bit machines) + 12 bytes per object (hash + index).

-For example, assuming a hash map (not a set) with 8 byte keys and 8 byte values, that would add up to 32 bytes per object (`32 * map_capa(map) + 24`).
+For example, assuming a hash map (not a set) with 8 byte keys and 8 byte values, that would add up to 28 bytes per object (`28 * map_capa(map) + 24`).

 Seeking time is usually a fast O(1), although partial or full `hash` collisions may increase the cost of the operation.

 Adding, editing and removing items is also a very fast O(1), especially if enough memory was previously reserved.
 However, memory allocation and copying will slow performance, especially when the map need to grow or requires de-fragmentation.

-Iteration in this implementation doesn't enjoy memory locality, except for small maps or where the order of insertion randomly produces neighboring hashes.
-Maps are implemented using an array.
-The objects are accessed by order of insertion, but they are stored out of order (according to their hash value).
+Iteration enjoys memory locality at the expense of an expected cache miss per seeking operation.
+Maps are implemented using an array and an index map.
+When the index map is large, a cache miss will occur when reading data from the array.

 This map implementation has protection features against too many full collisions or non-random hashes.
 When the map detects a possible "attack", it will start overwriting existing data instead of trying to resolve collisions.
 This can be adjusted using the `FIO_MAP_MAX_FULL_COLLISIONS` macro.